VHUCXAONG/CMPT361_ComputerGraphics/README.md

 # CMPT361_IntroToComputerGraphics
-For my SFU course CMPT361, Introduction to Computer Graphics
+This is the project for my SFU course CMPT361, Introduction to Computer Graphics

-###File Directory
+## File Directory

 **Assignment1:** FruitTetris in 2D